Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 2. Grasshopper

-Grasshopper is a virtual phone system offering online call management and an intuitive interface, useful for business with a large call volume.
-Users are free to retain their current numbers or opt for a new, free, number.
+Grasshopper is a virtual phone system offering online call management and an intuitive interface, which is useful for businesses with a large call volume.
+Users are free to retain their current numbers or opt for a new, free number.

 3. Google Voice